Shire

-Shire (/SaIr/) is a traditional term for an administrative division of land in Great Britain and some other English-speaking countries.
-It is generally synonymous with county (such as Cheshire and Worcestershire).
-British counties are among the oldest extant national divisions in the world.
+Shire (/ʃaɪər/) is a traditional term for an administrative division of land in Great Britain and some other English-speaking and Commonwealth countries.
+It is generally synonymous with county (such as Berkshire and Cheshire).
+English counties are among the oldest extant national divisions in the world.

 It was first used in Wessex from the beginning of Anglo-Saxon settlement, and spread to most of the rest of England in the 10th century.
 Today, 23 counties bear the "-shire" suffix in England, 23 in Scotland, and 10 in Wales.

-In some rural parts of Australia, a shire is a local government area; however, in Australia, it is not synonymous with a "county", which is a lands administrative division.
+In some rural and regional parts of Australia, including parts of the state of Victoria, a shire is a local government area; however, in Australia, shire is not synonymous with "county", the latter term being used to describe a particular lands administrative division in some sparsely populated parts of Western Australia and the Northern Territory.

 Etymology

 The Anglo-Saxon Chronicle mentions locations ending or beginning with 'scire' or 'scira'.

-The word shire derives from the Old English sċir, from the Proto-Germanic skizo (scira), denoting an 'official charge' a 'district under a governor', and a 'care'.
+The word shire derives from the Old English sċir, from the Proto-Germanic skizo (cf. scira), denoting an 'official charge' a 'district under a governor', and a 'care'.
 In the UK, shire became synonymous with county, an administrative term introduced to England through the Norman Conquest in the later part of the eleventh century.
 In contemporary British usage, the word counties also refers to shires, mainly in places such as Shire Hall.

 In regions with rhotic pronunciation, such as Scotland, the word shire is pronounced /ʃaɪər/; in areas of non-rhotic pronunciation, the final R is silent, unless the next word begins in a vowel sound.
 In England and Wales, when shire is a place-name suffix, the vowel is unstressed and usually shortened (monophthongized); the pronunciations include /ʃər/ and /ʃɪər/, with the final R pronunciation depending on rhoticity.
-The vowel is normally reduced to a single schwa, as in Leicestershire /ˈlɛstərʃər/ or /ˈlɛstərʃɪər/ and Berkshire /ˈbɑːrkʃər/ or /ˈbɑːrkʃɪər/.
+The vowel is normally reduced to a single schwa, as in Leicestershire /ˈlɛs.tər.ʃər/ or /ˈlɛs.tər.ʃɪər/ and Berkshire /ˈbɑːrk.ʃər/ or /ˈbɑːrk.ʃɪər/.